-In Florida, a police report is not always required, which means you can usually file a claim for financial recovery from the at-fault driver without one.
-As an attorney will tell you though, filing a police report may support your claim by serving as evidence.
+A police report is not always required in Florida, which means you can usually file a claim for financial recovery from the at-fault driver without one.
+As an attorney will tell you, though, filing a police report may support your claim by serving as evidence.

 Were you involved in a car accident but did not file a police report?
 If you want to know if you can still file a car accident claim, then you may benefit from speaking to an attorney in your area.

 Florida Law May Require a Police Report in Your Circumstances

 While you may be able to file a car accident claim without a police report, and a minor car accident does not legally require one, some situations make written reports of crashes mandatory.
 If a car involved in the accident was so damaged that it had to be towed from the scene, a police report is mandatory.
 The law also requires the filing of a police report in ten days or sooner if the accident:

 - Was due to driving under the influence of drugs or alcohol

 Your attorney can explain any additional circumstances that may also require you to file a police report, as well as the importance of documenting your accident even if the law does not require you to do so.

 Filing a Complete Police Report May Support Your Case

 You can file a car accident claim without a police report, but one might be required under certain circumstances.
 When a police report is required, it must contain specific information, which includes:

 - The date and time the accident occurred